Tag Archives: Sinning Christians

 What is the difference between the saved Christian and the Profane man?

-If everyone sins, what sets a Christian apart from anyone else?
-For sure, in today’s society, it can be difficult or even impossible to spot a Christian in a crowd.
-Sadly, few lives have been visibly transformed enough to make a clear distinction, but there are meaningful differences between those in Christ and the rest of the world.
+If everyone is out there sinning, what makes a Christian different from anyone else?
+In today’s society, it can be hard or even impossible to spot a Christian in a crowd.
+Sadly, few lives seem to have changed enough to make a clear distinction, but meaningful differences remain between those in Christ and the rest of the world.

-Second, Christians struggle with sin as their conscience convicts them of their wrongdoing.
-Sin profoundly troubles a Christian; the repentant believer is filled with regret and remorse.
-The good news is that a Christian who diligently seeks to live by the word of God will grow and improve over time as the Holy Spirit sanctifies them.
-The lost are not bothered by sin, though they may experience pangs of guilt or alarm from a conscience that has not yet been thoroughly seared or hardened.
+Second, Christians struggle with sin as their conscience convicts them.
+Sin deeply troubles a Christian, and the repentant Christian is contrite.
+The good news is that Christians will improve over time as the Holy Spirit sanctifies them.
+To be sanctified is to become increasingly conformed to the image of Jesus as we diligently live in the word of God.
+The lost are not troubled by sin, though there may be pangs of guilt or alarm from a conscience not yet thoroughly seared and hardened.
 The profane man enjoys sin.

-Third, Christians are forgiven by the work Jesus accomplished on the cross.
-Those who are sincerely penitent acknowledge their sins to God, commit to repenting, and follow through.
-Thankfully, God’s mercies are new each day for those in Christ.
-But the unrepentant, godless person is not forgiven.
-Instead, he accumulates offenses that magnify God’s wrath against him on judgment day.
+Third, Christians are forgiven.
+Thankfully, God’s mercies are fresh every day.
+Lamentations 3:22-26 But the unrepentant, godless man is not forgiven.
+Instead, he accumulates offenses that magnify God’s wrath on judgment day.
 Romans 2:5-6

 Fourth, Christians fear God.
-Knowing God, understanding his righteous authority, and recognizing that we will stand before him to be judged for our deeds are powerful deterrents to sin if we keep that truth in view.
+Knowing God, understanding that he is the ultimate authority who holds our lives in his hands, being in awe of him, and fearing his wrath are effective deterrents to sin if we keep that truth in mind.
 The lost have no fear of God.
-To them, God is an irrelevant, fictional character to be dismissed and even mocked.
-But in the end, they will learn the true meaning of woe.
+To them, God is an irrelevant, fictional character to dismiss and mock.
+But in the end, they will learn the meaning of woe.

 What is the impact of sin on the Christian?